Dog Power Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Judging by its ingredients alone, Dog Power Dog Food looks like an average dry product.
+Judging by its ingredients alone, Dog Power Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Dog Power Dog Food is a plant-based product using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Dog Power is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word